 - Wear face coverings in all shops and on public transport.

 - Check notices on the doors and windows of shops, visitor attractions, cafes etc., as they may be limiting the number of people they allow in.

 - Use contactless payment in local shops as much as possible.

 - Maintain the 2 metres social distancing guidelines, although this can be reduced to 1 metre on public transport and in retail outlets and indoor and outdoor hospitality venues, where agreed risk mitigation is in place.

 - Enjoy the countryside and open spaces but remember to take all your rubbish with you when you leave.

-Please also be aware that even though we're easing out of lockdown, not all visitor attractions, shops and restaurants will be reopening as normal.
+Please also be aware that not all visitor attractions, shops and restaurants will be reopening as normal.
 If there's something that you'd particularly like to see or do during your trip, please check ahead whether this is feasible to avoid disappointment.